PedroElizalde01/SpaceInvaders-from-TokyoEdTech-by-PedroElizalde/README.md

 Hi!
 This is a little summary of what this whole thing is about (I'm not very good at speaking English, so sorry if there is something grammatically wrong ; ])

 1)  The original idea and bases from this scripts where taken from the YouTube channel: 'TokyoEdTech' (Thanks for the tutorials :))
-    Please check out his channel it has amazing tutorials! https://www.youtube.com/channel/UC2vm-0XX5RkWCXWwtBZGOXg
+    Please check out his channel it has amazing videos! https://www.youtube.com/channel/UC2vm-0XX5RkWCXWwtBZGOXg

 ***************************************************************************************************************************************************